Bachelor Degree Final Project (2007)

-Series of beacons capable of showing a preconfigured danger symbol in addition to a auditory warning system when the line of beacons is crossed.
-This system can be used to border dangerous areas within the working area of firefighters.
+Series of beacons capable of showing a preconfigured danger symbol in addition to an auditory warning system when the line of beacons is crossed.
+This system can be used to border off dangerous areas within the working area of firefighters.
 It is specifically aimed at firefighters.

 Firefighting is a dangerous job.
 Firefighters are constantly surrounded by hazardous and rapidly changing situations.
 Communication between the firefighters is essential in order to provide a working situation that is as safe as possible.
-Through interviews and the conclusion of the report about the disaster at the Koningkerk in Haarlem (3 firefighters died) I discovered that there seems to be a difficulty in the communication of dangerous areas within the working area of firefighters.
+Through interviews and the conclusion of the report about the disaster at the Koningkerk in Haarlem (3 firefighters died) I found difficulty in the communication of dangerous areas within the working area of firefighters.
 Examples of these dangerous areas can be exploding gas cylinders, collapsing parts of buildings and leaking hazardous liquids or gasses.
 When firefighters are not aware of or ignore the marked area and move into that area it can lead to dangerous situations which can lead to injury and even death.
 This problem occurs in situations where there is a rapidly changing situation and a lot of firefighters from multiple divisions are present (e.g. a large fire).
-This project was about designing a tool that enables firefighters to mark a dangerous area and once deployed will prevent other firefighters from moving into that area in any situation.
+This project was about designing a tool that enables firefighters to mark a dangerous area and once deployed will prevent other firefighters from moving into that area.

 The design proposition consists out of an array of beacons that have to be placed next to each other so that they will form a line; A border between safe and dangerous.
 These beacons will have to be used when nobody is allowed to move in a specific area.
 There are two principles that communicate with the firefighter: Auditory and visual.